reeve02/os212/links.md

 * [C Pointer and Address](https://beginnersbook.com/2014/01/c-pointers/) <br> Tutorial for C pointer and addressing.
 I think it can be useful for the quiz.

 * [More about C Pointer](https://www.guru99.com/c-pointers.html) <br> More tutorial for understanding C pointer and how it works.
 I think it can be useful to learn more about how pointer works in C.

+## Week 05
+* [Virtual Memory Allocation And Paging](https://ftp.gnu.org/old-gnu/Manuals/glibc-2.2.3/html_chapter/libc_3.html) <br> The GNU C Library about virtual memory allocation and paging.
+I think it can be useful to learn about virtual memory.